tdwesten/statamic-builder/README.md

     ];
 ```

-## How to register a taxonomy
+### How to register a taxonomy

-1. Generate a new taxonomy blueprint:
+1. Generate a new taxonomy blueprint, for example for a categories taxonomy blueprint run the following command:

 ```bash
 php artisan make:taxonomy Categories
 ```

-2. Define your taxonomy:
+2. Define your taxonomy in the generated file.
+For example, the file has all options available to define a taxonomy.
+For example:

 ```php
 <?php